-History Of The Vietcong Weapons and Tactics
+History Of Ho Chi Mihn & The Vietcong

-The Vietcong is responsible for probably one of the biggest Military upsets in History.
+Despite the portrayal of the Vietcong as Communist Villains, the Vietcong is responsible for probably one of the biggest Military upsets in History.

 Led by Ho Chi Mihn, the National Liberation Front (NLF) was the military wing of the Vietnamese Communists, or Vietcong based in North Vietnam.

-It waged a bitter guerilla campaign against South Vietnam and its allies, most notably the United States.
+The Vietcong waged a bitter guerilla campaign against South Vietnam and its allies, most notably the United States.

 The Vietcong was primarily a guerilla army that was supplied by China and the Soviet Union.